Crackington Haven

 OS Grid ref:- SX140972

-The village lies between Bude and Boscastle and is situated at the mouth of a picturesque valley, it has some facilities, including a few beach shops, a restaurant, a pub by the beach, cafe and a hotel. >
+The small but characterful village lies between Bude and Boscastle and is located at the mouth of a picturesque valley, the name deives from the Cornish Porthkragen, which means cove of the little crag.
+It has some facilities, including a few beach shops, a restaurant, a pub by the beach, cafe and a hotel.

 Crackington Haven was once a small port used for the import of coal and limestone.

-Nearby St. Genny's church, situated at Penkenna Point (SX1497) is dedicated to the fifth century St. Genesius and is the last resting place of many shipwrecked sailors .
+Nearby St. Genny's church, (In Cornish- St. Gwynnas) is situated on a sloping site at Penkenna Point (OS grid ref- SX1497) and is dedicated to the fifth century St. Genesius, who martyred under the Roman Emperor Maximianus in 303 or 308.
+It is the last resting place of many shipwrecked sailors .
 The church has superb coastal views north to Bude and Mormenstow.
 Parts of the church date back to the eleventh century and the cliff top building occupies the site of an earlier, Saxon church.
 St Genny's was restored in the Victorian era.
+St. Genny's commands one of the finest views in North Cornwall, and looks out over Bude Bay and up the Bristol Channel to where Lundy Island can be sighted.

 To the south of Crackington Haven lies High Cliff, surpassing 700 feet, it is the highest cliff in Cornwall.
 The West country author, Thomas Hardy, conducted a romance with Emma here, whom he later made his wife.